ZhengChen-tech/MathLabTool/README.md

 ## Authorization

 ```
-invalid auth appears on the console
+"invalid auth" appears on the console
-will \extra_files\authorization_code
+\extra_files\authorization_code
-switch to the same path as the installation directory
+replace to the same path on the installation directory
 ```

 ## Environment